MichaelCurrin/code-cookbook/recipes/other/vs-code-extensions/publish.md

 ## Manage tokens

+See also this [guide](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate) in the Azure help.

 1. Login to [Azure DevOps][].
-1. Click your icon.
+1. See list of organizations [aex.dev.azure.com/me](https://aex.dev.azure.com/me).
+1. Use the default organization or choose one for your project (make it if needed).
+1. You'll land at a page like `https://dev.azure.com/myuser/My%20Project`.
-1. Click the 3 dots menu to expand.
+1. Click the cog in the top right.
-1. Click _User Settings_.
 1. Click _Personal access tokens_.

 Then edit an existing token or make a new one using steps below:

 1. Click _New Token_.
-    1. Give it a _Name_.
+    1. Give it a _Name_ based on your extension.
     1. Set _Organization_ to **All accessible organizations**.
     1. Optionally extend the expiration date.
     1. Set _Scopes_.
         1. Use _Custom defined_.
-        1. Click _Show more scopes_.
+        1. Click _Show all scopes_ athe bototm.
         1. Under _Marketplace_, tick the **Manage** scope.
     1. Click _Create_.
-1. Copy the token value. **Keep this value secret**.
+1. Copy the token value.
+Keep this value **secret**.
 If you need the token again, you have to make a whole _new_ token - you can't regenerate the value for an existing token.

+Now you can use the token in the CLI to publish your extension in the section below.

+### Fix error

 I sometimes get a _Segmentation fault_ error from `vsce publish`.
 This was fixed like this: